What We Offer

-The aim of the Asbestos Survey is to locate and assess risks from ‘asbestos containing materials’ (acm’s) in a given property.
+The aim of asbestos surveys is to locate and assess the risks of asbestos containing materials (ACMs) found in a given property.

 The resulting survey can be put to a number of uses:

-- To protect staff and visitors from potential exposure to airborne asbestos fibre by identifying those materials that may pose a risk to health.
+- To protect staff and visitors from potential exposure to airborne asbestos fibres by identifying those materials that may pose a risk to health.

 - To be used as part of a due-diligence exercise to assess any liabilities pertaining to the building/business prior to sale or let.

 - To fulfil the legal obligation to have assessed the property for asbestos hazards.